 Tacoma Community College (the College) is a comprehensive community college offering open-door academic programs, workforce education, basic skills, and community services.
-The College confers applied baccalaureate degrees, associate degrees, certificates and high school diplomas.
+The College confers applied baccalaureate degrees, associate degrees, certificates, and high school diplomas.
 It is governed by a five-member Board of Trustees appointed by the Governor and confirmed by the State Senate.
 The College is an agency of the State of Washington.
 The financial activity of the College is included in the State's Comprehensive Annual Financial Report.
 These notes form an integral part of the financial statements.

 The Tacoma Community College Foundation (the Foundation) is a separate but affiliated non-profit entity, incorporated under Washington law in 1967 and recognized as a tax exempt 501(c)(3) charitable organization.
 The Foundation's charitable purpose is to build relationships with the community and to acquire resources to support academic excellence and educational access at the College.
-Because the majority of the Foundation's income and resources are restricted by donors and may only be used for the benefit of the College or its students, the Foundation is considered a component unit based on the criteria contained in Governmental Accounting Standards Board (GASB) Statement Nos.
-61, 39 and 14.
-A discrete component unit is an entity which is legally separate from the College, but has the potential to provide significant financial benefits to the College or whose relationship with the College is such that excluding it would cause the College's financial statements to be misleading or incomplete.
+Because the majority of the Foundation's income and resources are restricted by donors and may only be used for the benefit of the College or its students, the Foundation is considered a component unit of the College.
+A discrete component unit is an entity which is legally separate from the College but has the potential to provide significant financial benefits to the College or whose relationship with the College is such that excluding it would cause the College's financial statements to be misleading or incomplete.

 The Foundation's financial statements are discretely presented in this report.
 The Foundation's financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
 Intra-entity transactions and balances between the College and the Foundation are not eliminated for financial statement presentation.
-During the fiscal year ended June 30, 2020, the Foundation distributed approximately \$744,755 for College programs for restricted and unrestricted purposes.
+During the fiscal year ended June 30, 2022, the Foundation distributed approximately \$241,391 to the College for restricted and unrestricted purposes.
 A copy of the Foundation's complete financial statements may be obtained from the Foundation's Administrative Offices at 6501 South 19th Street, Building 6, Tacoma, WA 98466.